pombredanne/centidb/docs/events.rst

 :py:class:`acid.Collection` relate to the state of the storage engine as reported at the time of the mutation.

-The reason for having both event types is that usually Model events are good enough for application use, but storage engine events are needed to robustly implement features such as indexing.
+The reason for having both types is that usually Model events are good enough for application use, but storage engine events are needed to robustly implement features such as indexing.
 Instead of burying the storage engine events within Acid's implementation, they are exposed to user code.

 Observing Events
 ++++++++++++++++

-There is an important difference between the events available, since subscribing to some will cause Acid to adopt a less efficient strategy when interacting with the storage engine.
-Engines like :py:class:`LmdbEngine
-<acid.engines.LmdbEngine>` support efficient *read-modify-write* operations,
-whereas others such as :py:class:`PlyvelEngine <acid.engines.PlyvelEngine>`
+Subscribing to certain events will cause a less efficient strategy to be adopted when interacting with the storage engine.
+Engines like :py:class:`LmdbEngine <acid.engines.LmdbEngine>` support efficient *read-modify-write* operations, whereas others such as :py:class:`PlyvelEngine
-have reads that are more expensive than writes.
+<acid.engines.PlyvelEngine>` have reads that are more expensive than writes.
+An

-An *observing event* is one that causes the storage engine to read and return any previous record value during a write operation.
+*observing event* is one that causes the storage engine to read and return any previous record value during a write operation.
 Even for engines that support fast *read-modify-write* operations, emitting the event further requires decoding of the old record value.
 Therefore where possible, prefer subscribing to a non-observing event if it fits your use case.

     .. csv-table:: Observing Event Types (— means unsupported)
         :class: pants